qgis/QGIS-Documentation/source/docs/training_manual/create_vector_data/create_new_vector.rst

 You can use:

 * the :guilabel:`Move Feature(s)` tool to move the entire feature,
-* the :guilabel:`Node Tool` to move only one point where you may have miss-clicked,
+* the :guilabel:`Vertex Tool` to move only one point where you may have miss-clicked,
 * :guilabel:`Delete Selected` to get rid of the feature entirely so you can try again, and